 He wanted his junk back and he wanted it right away, which we did without question.
 He stood at the edge of his garage and watched us rip his wood and aluminum for our walls and carry it back down the hill.
 The lawn chair men chuckled as they took pulls from their cheap beer and made comments about pin dicks and cherries and I wondered if this was all for their entertainment.

-Because the fort wasn’t on his property, we remained uneasy neighbors, the squatters in the plywood porn library and the part time inmate with a near genius affinity for profanity.
+Because the fort wasn’t on his property, we remained uneasy neighbors, the squatters in the plywood porn library, and the part-time inmate with a near-genius affinity for profanity.

 His garage is still there as if preserved from that day he came knocking on our stolen door.
 And I would bet that the things we stole are still there, unmoved and untouched all these years.
-To anyone else they are trash, but for us, they are reminders epic summers that are lost forever to the fuzzy retention of childhood memories.
+To anyone else they are trash, but for us, they are reminders of epic summers that are lost forever to the fuzzy retention of childhood memories.